a2x/cs2-dumper/README.md

 # cs2-dumper

-An external offset/interface dumper for Counter-Strike 2, with support for both Windows & Linux.
+An external offset/interface dumper for Counter-Strike 2, with support for both Windows & Linux (soon).

 Powered by [memflow](https://github.com/memflow/memflow).